smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-foundation.md

 #### SDLInteractionController

-Together with the `SDLChoiceSetManager` the interaction controller will take care about most of the painful work to deal with choice sets and interactions.
+Together with the `SDLChoiceSetManager` the interaction controller will take care of most of the painful work to deal with choice sets and interactions.

 In order to support the app developer a class called `SDLChoiceSet` is used which comes with a choice set manager.
 The choice set management will be proposed separately as it should be contained in the management layer.

 - If `.manualInteraction` is set the controller performs with interaction mode MANUAL_ONLY.
 - If `.voiceInteraction` is set the controller  performs with interaction mode VOICE_ONLY.
-- If both parameters are seth the controller perform with interaciton mode BOTH.
+- If both parameters are set the controller performs with interaction mode BOTH.
 - Initial prompt is optional and used in any interaction mode

 ```objc